-A total of five (5) days of field work were allocated to ground-truth various natural resources.
+A total of 10 days of field work were allocated to ground-truth various natural resources in 2012 and 2016.
 Roadside surveys and on-site assessments were used to collect data on wildlife, plants, habitats, and natural communities.
 All observations of wildlife were noted, including visual and auditory observations as well as other signs such as feeding, browsing, tracks, scat, and scent stations.
 Invasive plants were also noted.
 A GPS unit and digital camera was used to record significant ecological attributes.